-The Department of Earth Sciences (DES) at HKU contains a large suite of analytical instrumentation, including both traditional equipment and unique instrumentation.
+The Research Division for Earth & Planetary Science at HKU contains a large suite of analytical instrumentation, including both traditional equipment and unique instrumentation.

 Our analytical facilities include a multiple-collector ICPMS equipped with a laser system (LA-MC-ICPMS), Fourier Transform Ion Cyclotron Resonance Mass Spectrometer (FTMS); Scanning Electron Microscope (SEM); Thermoluminescence/Optically Stimulated Luminescence (TL/OSL) laboratory; X-ray Fluorescence Spectrometer (XRF) Gas Chromatograph with Flame Ionization Detector (GC-FID); Thermo-Gravimetry and Evolved Gas Analysis (TG-EGA); the newly installed Electron probe micro-analyser (EPMA); and hydrogeological and rock mechanic laboratories.

 Furthermore, we have submitted proposal for a Thermo Neptune-plus MC-ICPMS to vastly enhance our range of isotope geochemical analyses.
 Newly developed infrared spectroscopy facilities contain a unique instrument setup capable of measuring visible and infrared (IR) spectral reflectance of geological materials directly analogous to those made by spaceborne remote sensing instruments.